 Finals end with a lot of relief.
 Many students mention treating themselves once finals are over, but seem to neglect self-care leading up to and during final exams.
 This provides an opportunity for colleges to remind students to take time for self-care throughout finals.
 Several schools have started to use therapy dogs and stress-relief kits, however, nudging or guiding students to engage in sustained healthy habits throughout the semester might be even more beneficial.
 Finding time to exercise each day, get enough sleep, eat healthy foods, and take regular breaks to recharge your brain are all habits that increase productivity and happiness while reducing stress.

 As a recent graduate, I remember how much finals heightened my stress levels compared to the rest of the semester.
-As a social media data analyst at Campus Sonar, I see how candidly students share how their thoughts and feelings across various social media platforms.
-This knowledge provided an opportunity to use social listening as a way to truly understand how students’ thoughts and feelings manifest during this stressful time—something that’s important for colleges to think about in their efforts to retain students.
+As a social media data analyst at Campus Sonar, I see how candidly students share their thoughts and feelings across various social media platforms.
+This knowledge provided an opportunity to use social listening as a way to truly understand how students’ thoughts and feelings manifest during this stressful time—something that’s important for colleges to think about in their efforts to retain students and continue to increase student yield.
 Hopefully gaining some understanding into students’ minds will allow you to assist students with healthy habits and self-care practices to create a more productive and positive environment.